 - Saute onions and butter on stove set to medium-high.

 - Once onions are brown, drain potatoes and place in skillet.

 - Add salt and pepper to taste.

 - Flip potatoes and cook until golden brown with crispy edges.

 The Best Spatula for Cooking Potatoes!

-The Rada Cutlery Non-Scratch Spatula is a handy spatula that you’ll use for preparing countless meals!
+The Rada Cutlery Non-Scratch Slotted Turner is a handy spatula that you’ll use for preparing countless meals!
 It features a sturdy metal stem that won’t break, as well as an oval handle with thumb spot for an effortless grip.
 The beveled edge is ideal for flipping and scraping all sorts of foods, while the non-scratch material makes it safe for use with your favorite non-stick pans.
 You can use with confidence, as it comes with a Lifetime Guarantee.
 Like all Rada products, it’s made in the USA!

 The Best Knife for Cutting Potatoes!